mohamed-gougam/kube-agent/README.md

 # kube-agent
 A simple agent in Go that monitors special "TCPServer" custom resources in Kubernetes cluster, converts those resources into NGINX configuration and applies that configuration to NGINX.
 We can think of this agent as a simple Controller that only understands that special custom resource.

-# Testing kube-agent
+# Installing and Testing the kube-agent
 This explains how to test kube-agent.
-This repo contains also a simple tcp server go app that we will use as our service in kubernetes, and thekube-agent will load balance traffic to it.
+This repo contains also a simple NGINX tcp server app that we will use as our service in kubernetes, and the kube-agent will load balance traffic to it.

 Before following the instructions below, clone this repo locally: